VIPCALs: A fully automated calibration pipeline for very long baseline interferometry data: Calibration workflow

 In \texttt{AIPS}, this calibration is performed using the task \textit{APCAL}.
 The calibration solutions produced by \textit{APCAL} are stored in the solution table SN5 and are subsequently applied to the calibration table version CL8.

 It is important to note that opacity corrections are not applied at this stage in the current version of the pipeline.
-Applying such a correction in \texttt{AIPS} requires either knowing the flux density of the target source, or observations of a calibrator with a well-established flux density.
-This limitation affects the accuracy of amplitude calibration at higher frequencies (e.g., above $\sim$22\,GHz), where atmospheric opacity becomes non-negligible due to increased absorption by water vapor and other atmospheric constituents \citep{Carilli1999}.
+Applying such a correction in \texttt{AIPS} requires either estimates of the atmospheric opacity from external measurements, or observations of a calibrator with a well-established flux density to derive the correction empirically.
+This limitation affects the accuracy of amplitude calibration at higher frequencies (e.g., above $\sim$22\,GHz), where atmospheric opacity becomes nonnegligible due to increased absorption by water vapor and other atmospheric constituents \citep{Carilli1999}.
 Alternative approaches exist for estimating the atmospheric opacity using the attenuated brightness temperature of the atmosphere in combination with system temperature measurements \citep{Janssen2019}.
-However, these methods have not yet been implemented in the current pipeline and are left for future development.
+However, the accuracy of these methods depends heavily on the sampling of the system temperatures at different airmasses; short observations or those with sparse measurements can lead to poor opacity fits and unreliable corrections.
+For this reason, opacity corrections have not yet been implemented in the current pipeline and are left for future development.